gvwilson/thirdbit/_posts/2013/2013-05-24-planning-for-the-break.md

         because it no longer represented what we actually do.
         We need to create new ones aimed at potential learners, hosts, instructors, and backers.
-        We also need to write a paper that people can refer to when they want to cite us&mdash;our
+        We also need to write a paper that people can refer to when they want to cite us–our
         <a href="http://arxiv.org/abs/1210.0530">Best Practices in Scientific Computing</a> paper
         isn't quite that.
         ("Software Carpentry: Lessons Learned" is a start toward this.)